Posts from '2025'

 Elecom Deft Pro - First Impressions

 I recently picked up a new trackball to replace my prematurely aging Elecom HUGE.
 Here are my first impressions after only a few hours, since there wasn't much I could find online comparing them properly.
-Why I use a Trackball To get the obvious ques ... read more →
+NOTE: I have an updated review after ~2 month ... read more →

 Finishing Dragonball in Korean